AdamGit69/code-snippets/README.md

 You will need to edit (in visual as I said is easier):

-The when section: edit to the Entity ID of your motion detector and the "to" should be set to detected
+The when section:
+ Edit to the Entity ID of your motion detector and the "to" should be set to detected

-The if section: edit the device id to the light you want to check is off.
+The if section:
+ Edit the device id to the light you want to check is off (which will be the light we turn on with motion below).
  The condition should be XYZ light is off

-The do section: Change the first part, the "light turn on" dropdown thingy, to the target device of your light The wait for 1 trigger part, set your motion sensor device id, the trigger should be XZY STOPPED detecting motion.
+The do section:
+Change the first part, the "light turn on" dropdown thingy, to the target device of your light you want motion to turn on.
+The wait for 1 trigger part, set your motion sensor device id, the trigger should be XZY STOPPED detecting motion.
 SET THE DURATION TO 30 SECONDS.
 Finally change the "light turn off" part, to the target device of your light.

 Automation YAML can be found here: